each/draft-aname/draft-ietf-dnsop-aname.md

 # On preserving TTLs {#ttls}

-An ANAME's sibling address records are in an unusual situtation: they are authoritative data in the owner's zone, so from that point of view the owner has the last say over what their TTL should be; on the other hand, ANAMEs are supposed to act as aliases, in which case the target
+An ANAME's sibling address records are in an unusual situation: they are authoritative data in the owner's zone, so from that point of view the owner has the last say over what their TTL should be; on the other hand, ANAMEs are supposed to act as aliases, in which case the target